 - Staying in one place most of the time

 - Closed eyes and unaware of the surroundings

-Greater concerns should be raised when a combination of the above mentioned signs are observed.
-Also see the causes of a lethargic Bearded dragon for more information.
+Greater concerns should be raised when a combination of the above-mentioned signs is observed.
+Also, see the causes of a lethargic Bearded dragon for more information.

 Unwillingness to eat